beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 store them as [fl[`datetime` objects from the Python standard library|https://docs.python.org/3/library/datetime.html]].

-This would enable us to do date math with the show times, e.g. to tell the user how many minutes until the next showing.
+This would enable us to do date math with the showtimes, e.g. to tell the user how many minutes until the next showing.

 ## Exercises